-In order to understand any contamination across the site, a Geo-environmental desk study has been undertaken, with intrusive ground investigations to follow shortly.
-These will allow the detailed Qualitative Risk Assessment to be undertaken, followed by the Remediation Strategy for agreement with the Regulators.
+In order to understand any contamination across the site, both a Geo-environmental desk study and intrusive ground investigations have been undertaken.
+Both a Factual Report and Remediation Strategy have been prepared for review and agreement with the Regulators.

 The ground investigations will also be used for geo-technical assessment of the site and to inform the substructure design.
-Trial pits to the front and rear of the site will also be undertaken to confirm the existing foundation depth.
-Alongside the remediation, all existing below ground obstructions will be removed.
+Trial pits have been undertaken to confirm the existing foundation depth.
+Alongside the remediation, all existing below ground obstructions encountered will be removed.
 A desktop utility report and Ground Penetrating Radar survey have been undertaken, and any redundant utility services can also then be disconnected and removed or diverted where necessary.